William Cronon's Students

 Phone: (301) 258-3070 (work)

-Current projects: Since June 2004, I have served as president and CEO of The Humane Society of the United States (HSUS), the world’s largest animal welfare organization.
+Current projects: Since June 2004, I have served as president and CEO of The Humane Society of the United States (HSUS), the world’s largest animal protection organization.
 My work in animal protection began when I was an undergraduate at Yale in the mid-1980’s, and I have worked in the field ever since.
 In the broadest sense, The HSUS explores the relationship between people and animals, celebrating the appropriate relationships (e.g., people and their companion animals or family farmers treating their animals with dignity and respect) and spotlighting the breaks in the human-animal bond (e.g., industrial factory farming, staged animal fighting, puppy mills, canned hunts, and much more) and advocating for change.
-We also do disaster relief for animals, operate a mobile veterinary clinic that travels to Indian reservations and provides free spay and neuter and veterinary services for animals, acquire habitat through our Wildlife Land Trust so that wild animals have a place to live, and operate several animal sanctuaries, including our Black Beauty Ranch in Texas, which is home to more than 1,300 rescued animals.
-Since I began working for animal protection, I’ve run about 15 successful statewide ballot initiative campaigns and helped to pass about a dozen federal laws to protect animals.
+We are the leading animal care provider to animals in our field, but, most importantly, the leading advocacy organization for animals.
+In the last 10 years, we’ve been involved with passing more than 1,000 state laws to protect animals, and I’ve led about two dozen successful ballot measure campaigns.
+In two decades, I’ve worked to help pass more than 25 federal statutes for animals, and worked to drive awareness of the big problems facing animals in society.
+Our international operation, under the banned of Humane Society International, is now active in more than 15 countries.
+In 2011, Harper Collins published my first book, The Bond: Our Kinship with Animals, Our Call to Defend Them, and it was a New York Times bestseller.
+I am working on a second book, also with Harper Collins, tentatively titled The Humane Economy.

 University of Massachusetts, Department of Art, Associate Professor of History and Art